anytizer/neattesting.py/README.md

 This repository will host public repository of **neattesting** tool in order to accept contributions.
 For now, it is the documentation for this.

+## Considetaions

+* All test cases need to return boolean flag to mention if the logic passed successfully.
+* It loads entire test suites.
+* This is not the unit test mechanism.

 ## Usage example 1

 ```